nikhilgowda123/InformationRetrievalAssignment2/README.md

 2) Execute the Generated JAR file

--> java -server -Xmx2g -cp ./target/lucenmavenprojectnikhil-0.0.1-SNAPSHOT.jar com.assignment.lucene.lucenmavenprojectnikhil.App
+java -server -Xmx2g -cp ./target/trecboosters-0.0.1-SNAPSHOT.jar com.trecboosters.App

 Note: option -a can be used for selecting analyzer, -s can be used for selecting similarities. use -h to know more about the list of available analyzers and similarities to choose.